-Zero trust has become one of the most over-marketed terms in IT.
-Vendors slap it on firewalls, VPNs, and identity products regardless of whether the product actually delivers on the principle.
-Here is what zero trust actually means, and a practical path for BC SMBs who want to move toward it without an enterprise-sized budget.
+Zero trust has become one of the most over-marketed phrases in IT security.
+Vendors apply it to firewalls, VPNs, and identity products regardless of whether those products actually deliver on the principle.
+Here's what zero trust actually means, and a practical implementation path for BC small businesses who want the security benefits without an enterprise-sized budget or consulting engagement.

 The Core Principle: Never Trust, Always Verify